menu

 Also of interest is that Salem has more people living here who work in computers and math than 95% of the places in the US.

-Salem is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Salem doesn't have a public transportation system that people use for their commute.

 The per capita income in Salem in 2022 was $30,697, which is upper middle income relative to South Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $122,788 for a family of four.
 However, Salem contains both very wealthy and poor people as well.